bshimanuki/SpaceCells/README.md

 If you don't have python 3, you can run `python -m SimpleHTTPServer 8000` instead.

-See the Google Drive design document for an overview of gameplay.

 ## Interface

 There are 3 different ways to input symbols.